 The waiting period for accident-only coverage can range from 24 hours to 14 days, while the waiting period for illness coverage is generally 14 days.
-A handful of insurers will make you wait an additional six to 12 months before reimbursing the cost of treating hip dysplasia and cruciate ligament issues.
+A handful of insurers will make you wait an additional six to 12 months before they will accept claims for the cost of treating hip dysplasia and cruciate ligament issues.

-The earlier you begin a policy, the lower the chance of the animal developing a serious pre-existing condition.
+The earlier you begin a policy, the lower the chance of the animal developing a serious pre-existing condition before they're insured.
 Insurers could deny treatment for a specific illness like hip dysplasia due to something as minor as a subtle limp that started during the waiting period.

 Unless you purchase a policy with 100% reimbursement and unlimited payout, insurance companies won’t reimburse your pet’s vet bills after the expenses exceed a specific dollar amount.
-Any medical cost exceeding that limit comes from the policyholder’s pocket.
+Any medical cost exceeding that limit must come from the policyholder’s pocket.

 The most common payout cap is set as an annual limit, but some insurers limit reimbursements over the animal’s lifetime or by the particular condition treated (known as per-incident caps).

 How to Buy Pet Insurance FAQs